wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 cache object, `filterLock`, is passed as the filter cache's invalidation lock in the `MemReq` object.
 This lock is passed in acquired state, and will be released by `startAccess()` immediately to allow pending invalidations on the L1 to proceed (`filterLock` is first checked on L1 invalidation).
 After the underlying `access()` returns, the `filterLock` will be re-acquired to block invalidations on the filter cache and L1 cache.
+The internal state of both the filter cache and the L1 will be consistent until the filter lock is released.
+We also set the `rdAddr` and `wrAddr` according to the type of the request.
+If the request is a write, then both tags are set, since we have both read and write permission to the block in L1.
+If the request is a read, then only the read tag is set, since writes must incur a filter cache miss which is handled by the L1 cache object.